How is cloud changing the way technology is sold?

 Is cloud influencing user procurement processes?

-Again, the vast amount of cloud marketing on every website, magazine and email puts the buyer into a state of false security.
-In fact, you’ll often see a senior decision-maker purchase a service from a cloud supplier on the word of a salesperson alone, with no real understanding of any risks or negative impacts.
+Again, the vast amount of cloud marketing lulls the buyer into a state of false sense of security.
+You often see a senior decision-maker purchase a service on the word of a salesperson alone, with no real understanding of any risks.

 On the other hand, the cloud is certainly making business leaders think about IT in a positive light again, albeit nervously.
 In the past, they may have been burnt through failed ICT projects, such as CRM, VOIP, and so on.
-They may have also found IT in general quite daunting, as it tends to be completely outside of their knowledge sphere.
+They may have also found IT in general quite daunting, as they have little to no knowledge of it.
 The rise of the cloud, however, is helping to bring IT back to the masses again, but without the huge CapEx and financial risks.

 Are there any hidden dangers of these changes for end-user businesses?

-It is not uncommon for companies to misjudge the complexity and/or time involved in migrating any system or service to the cloud, and mistakes in this area tend to be the most costly.
+It’s not uncommon for companies to misjudge the complexity of cloud migration, and mistakes in this area can be costly.

-The correct levels of security and resilience are also sometimes overlooked when choosing a vendor or solution.
-It’s very important to keep these areas in clear focus, however, as it’s simpler and usually cheaper to address these issues at the beginning, rather than having to re-engineer them at a later date.
-A business should never think that it will be able to outsource its risk (and risk management) simply because it has chosen to use a cloud service.
+Businesses often overlook the correct levels of security and resilience when choosing a vendor or solution.
+It’s very important to keep these areas in clear focus.
+It will be simpler and usually cheaper to address these issues at the beginning, rather than at a later date.
+A business should never think that choosing a cloud service means it will be able to outsource its risk or risk management.

 Also, it’s worth noting that a service or relationship sometimes doesn’t work out.
-A business should always understand what its exit costs are going to be, not just contractually, but also in terms of pulling off data and systems and migrating them to another vendor or back in house.
+A business should always understand what its exit costs are going to be.
+Not just your contractual costs, but also in terms of pulling off data and systems and migrating them to another vendor or back in-house.

-It’s also common to see organisations massively over-specify cloud solutions, as if they were buying a server that will need to last for the next three years.
-People often forget that the beauty of cloud is that it allows you to flex your operations and only to pay for what you are using.
+It’s also common to see organisations massively over-specify cloud solutions as if they were buying a server that will need to last for the next three years.
+People often forget that the cloud allows you to flex your operations and only to pay for what you are using.

-Vendor selection is critical in this regard, as there are many providers flooding into the market and simply chasing the cash.
-Customer should always undertake a rigorous selection process, and should also be sure that a move to the cloud is the right solution for their business.
-After all, the cloud isn’t the only option out there: traditional in-house server options can be just as suitable in many cases, and if it’s a ‘price per month’ you’re looking for, then there are always finance options available.
+Vendor selection is critical in this regard, as there are many providers flooding the market and simply chasing the cash.
+Customers should always undertake a rigorous selection process and should be sure that the cloud is the right option.
+After all, the cloud isn’t the only choice out there.
+Traditional in-house server options can be just as suitable in many cases.
+Alternatively, if it’s a ‘price per month’ you’re looking for there are always financing options available.

-How can businesses protect themselves and minimize their risk/exposure when it comes to cloud computing?
+How can businesses protect themselves and minimise their risk/exposure when it comes to cloud computing?

-For a start, if the cloud solution doesn’t interface with other vendors and solutions then businesses should definitely think twice before going ahead.
+For starters, if the cloud solution doesn’t interface with other vendors and solutions then businesses should definitely think twice before going ahead.
 Likewise, you should always know your exit strategy from your cloud service provider before you go in.

 Cloud services are still a whole new entity for many service providers, so make sure that your provider is proven and that its infrastructure and security is solid.
-Also, if buying from an international provider, you should check whether its support function is available (and adequate) during UK business hours.
+Also, if buying from an international provider, you should check whether support is available and adequate during UK business hours.

-You should also look for a solution that can be tailored to meet your exact needs: don’t change your operations without good reason.
+Look for a solution that can be tailored to meet your needs: don’t change your operations without good reason.
 Also, just because cloud computing is an online service, don’t feel like you need to purchase it online.
 If you want to see someone, then make sure you do.

 You should always check what the service provider’s business continuity plans are, as well.
 What happens if its data centre suffers an extreme disaster?
 What will the impact be on your company, systems and data?
-On the other hand, don’t expect your internet connection to work 100 per cent of the time; it’s not unheard of to lose connectivity for a day or two, so it is important to have contingency plans in place.
+On the other hand, don’t expect your internet connection to work 100% of the time; it’s not unheard of to lose connectivity for a day or two.
+Therefore, it’s important that you have contingency plans in place.

-Last but not least, it’s important to realise that cloud isn’t always the right solution for every business.
-Make sure that you are clear on all of the options, and consider in-house and your own private cloud, as well.
+Last but not least, it’s important to realise that the cloud isn’t always the right solution for every business.
+Make sure that you are clear on all of the options and consider in-house and your own private cloud, as well.